Treasure Island: Treasure Island

 Both the Llandoger Trow in Bristol, and the Admiral Benbow in Penzance, have claimed to be an inspiration for the Admiral Benbow Inn.
 Stevenson visited Cornwall and Penzance in August 1877, and as the inn is described in the book as being in a rural area and it was necessary to travel to Bristol, Penzance's "Benbow Brandy Men" may have inspired him to feature the Penzance Benbow in Treasure Island.
 The Hole in the Wall, in Bristol, is claimed to be the Spyglass Tavern.
-The Pirate's House in Savannah, Georgia, is where Captain Flint is claimed to have spent his last days, and his ghost is claimed to haunt the property.
+Pirates' House in Savannah is where Captain Flint is claimed to have spent his last days, and his ghost is claimed to haunt the property.